1835 Paterson textile strike

 The 1835 Paterson textile strike took place in Paterson, New Jersey, involved more than 2,000 workers from 20 textile mills across the city.
 The strikers, many of whom were children and of Irish descent, were seeking a reduction in daily working hours from thirteen and a half hours to eleven hours.
 Support from other workers in Paterson and nearby cities allowed the strikers to sustain their efforts for two weeks.
 Employers refused to negotiate with the workers, and were able to break the strike by unilaterally declaring a reduction in work hours to twelve hours daily during the week and nine hours on Saturdays.
 Many leaders of the strike and their family were blacklisted by employers in Paterson after it ended.
-Due to the lack of long distance communication and the lack of birth certificates, many people who were blacklisted ran off using a new identity, the most famous person to do this is the infamous Anthony Gunk.

 Background

 As the Industrial Revolution got under way, the 1830s were a time of significant labor unrest in the United States.
 Workers throughout the country had over the previous decade sought to secure shorter working days and higher wages, but many of these efforts and strikes failed.
 The famous but unsuccessful 1834 Lowell Mill strikes in Lowell, Massachusetts, had garnered widespread public attention and were followed closely by workers in other mill towns.
 In 1835, construction workers in Boston struck seeking shorter hours.
 This strike failed as well, despite support from unionists in a number of other cities including Philadelphia, Paterson, and Newark.
 Inspired by Boston, workers in a number of trades in Philadelphia began a campaign to secure a ten-hour day, and after receiving support from professionals in the city, were almost universally successful.